npm package discovery and stats viewer.

 Install

-npm install -g @switchman-dev
+npm install -g switchman-dev

 switchman demo

-That creates a throwaway repo and shows:
+Creates a throwaway repo and shows:

-• one agent claiming src/auth.js
+• agent1 claiming src/auth.js

 Then inspect it: